Technigo/project-mongo-api/README.md

-# Project title
+# API using Express and Mongoose

-Created an API with RESTful endpoints that returns either an array or data or single item utsing Express for Node.js
+Created an API with RESTful endpoints that returns either an array of data or single item using Express and Mongoose.

 ## The problem / Solution